 Takumi and Akira are in the same sort of situation in Mai-Otome, where Takumi is the prince of Zipang and Akira is his bodyguard.

 In Saint Seiya, Seiya is honor-bound to protect Saori, who's the reincarnation of Athena.
-He quickly develops feelings for her, but their relationship barely evolves at all... until the quite recent Tenkai-Hen movie.
+He quickly develops feelings for her, and she seems to like him back too, but their relationship barely evolves at all... until the quite recent Tenkai-Hen movie.

 Let's also add Unicorn Jabu in the TV series, as well as Siegfried (towards Hilda) and Hagen (towards Freya) from the Ansgard saga.
 May also be subverted with Artemis and Touma from the Tenkai Hen movie, even when Tenkai-Hen is now Canon Discontinuity thanks to the Next Dimeonsion manga